eliotcochrane/eliotcochrane.github.io/_posts/2023-12-07-season-first-day.md

 Skating promotes a lot of fundamental skills through edging skills, balance, feeling of ski to ski, and just general fitness because skating can be tiring!
 Try using the figure eight skating drill to get your body warmed up, loose, and return some of the feelings before getting on the lift.

 **Description**
-On flat ground, the skier performs large figure eight design, on a variety of terrains, using skating and poling action of legs and arms.
+On flat ground, the skier performs large figure eight designs, on a variety of terrains, using skating and poling action of legs and arms.
 The skier should perform movements forward and balanced over the outside ski.

 **Objectives**
 * Promotes coordination